-Once you’ve activated it, you can select which Schema to add by pointing and clicking on relevant elements to define them.
+You can select which schema to add by pointing and clicking on relevant elements to define them.
 You can create a schema type for:

 Once done, you can save the markup as a rule that you can then reuse on any other page that uses the same template.
 This is a huge time-saver allowing you to mark up other pages within only a couple of clicks.

-Finally, you just need to copy and paste the Schema markup the tool generates into the <head> element of the page.
+Finally, you just need to copy and paste the schema markup that the tool generates into the <head> element of the page.

-Many SEOs ask us about tracking results from Schema.
-Here’s a quick way to do it on the platform.
+Many SEOs also ask us about tracking results from schema.
+Here’s a quick way to do it with the seoClarity platform.

 Combine Rank Intelligence data with another of our capabilities, Search Analytics, to access the Google Search Console Search Appearance Report.

 This data reveals how pages with schema markup are performing.
 You'll know whether they show the schema in the SERPs, and combine that with CTR data from Search Console to evaluate their performance.